 As I mentioned in my last post, my 2020 writing goals have fallen by the roadside; with cackling, smug weeds growing through the cracks!
 Although realising a while ago that simple routines are more effective, the amount of writing I’ve been expecting from myself this year has probably been too hot to handle.

-I sometimes forget how much I do elsewhere as a freelance writer which no doubt tests my stamina when it comes to personal writing projects.
 So I decided to go back to my New Year’s resolutions with a fresh February eye and create a writing routine that was not only simple, but manageable.
 Here’s what I discovered…

 The Time of Day I Really Love